thierr26/thierr26_personal_notes_sphinx_sources/source/openbox_on_debian.rst

 I install `X.Org X Window System <https://www.x.org>`_ and Openbox with the following command (**as root**)::

-  apt-get install xorg openbox obmenu openbox-menu menu # As root.
+  apt-get install xorg openbox openbox-menu menu # As root.

 Then an unprivileged user can start Openbox with::